Damien Kelly

 I went on to complete four years of UKCP-accredited training in attachment-based psychoanalytic psychotherapy at the Bowlby Centre.

-Across all my roles, the thread that connects my work is a commitment to understanding each person’s emotional world with depth, care and respect for their lived experience.
+Across all my roles, my focus has been to understand each person’s emotional world with depth, care and respect for their lived experience.

 I offer a thoughtful and supportive in-person therapeutic process for adults, beginning with an initial meeting and moving at a pace that feels right for you.
 Each stage of the work provides a consistent space to explore your emotional world and the patterns that shape your relationships.